Our Curriculum Intent

 We have a comprehensive schedule of extra- curricular clubs here at Inglewood Junior School.
 Some examples of our weekly after school clubs that may take place during different times of the school year include:

-School is always looking to grow its clubs and listens carefully to pupil voice through the School Council.
+School is always looking to grow its clubs and listens carefully to pupil voice through the School Council and pupil voice.

 The Impact of Our Curriculum